darethas/blog/content/posts/hex.md

 Are you ready for a doozy?
 The max hex color code in binary is `111111111111111111111111`.

-Luckily for us, armed with our new hexadecimal knowledge, we can make more sense of this by breaking it up into fours.
+Luckily for us, armed with our new hexadecimal knowledge, we can make more sense of this by breaking it up into fours and mapping it to hex:

 ```
 1111 1111 1111 1111 1111 1111